This blog post has been over 18 months in the making!

 Parsnips are a biannual plant so to they only flower and set seed in their second year of growing.

-Last year I grew a good batch of parsnips which we ate all winter, but I saved the eight of best ones to grow on for seed.
+Last year I grew a good batch of parsnips which we ate all winter, but I saved the best ones to grow on for seed.
 In march I sorted through them and planted them in a new bed.

 |Parsnips selected.
 Not the most perfect but they're all a good size.|